-- 4 Student requires minimal verbal, visual, and physical assistance to demonstrate skills and concepts in this strand (76-100% independent). - 3 Student requires some verbal, visual, and physical assistance to demonstrate skills and concepts in this strand (51-75% independent). - 2 Student requires frequent verbal, visual, and physical assistance to demonstrate skills and concepts in this strand (26-50% independent). - 1 Student requires extensive verbal, visual, and physical assistance to demonstrate skills and concepts in this strand (0-25% independent). - $\ensuremath{\mathsf{M}}$ Strand contains insufficient information to determine a score.
+- 4 Student requires minimal verbal, visual, and physical assistance to demonstrate skills and concepts in this strand (76-100% independent). - 3 Student requires some verbal, visual, and physical assistance to demonstrate skills and concepts in this strand (51-75% independent). - 2 Student requires frequent verbal, visual, and physical assistance to demonstrate skills and concepts in this strand (26-50% independent). - 1 Student requires extensive verbal, visual, and physical assistance to demonstrate skills and concepts in this strand (0-25% independent). - M Strand contains insufficient information to determine a score.

-Self-Evaluation - Your child's awareness of his or her performance
+Self-Evaluation - Your child's awareness of his or her performance al II II a I I

-- 2 Student self-corrects, monitors, sets goals, and reflects in this subject; multiple examples of self-evaluation were found in this strand. - 1 Student infrequently self-corrects, monitors, sets goals, and reflects in this subject; only one example of self-evaluation was found in this strand. - M Evidence of self-correction, task-monitoring, goal-setting, and reflection was not found in this strand.
+2 - Student frequently plans, self-corrects, monitors, sets goals, and reflects in this subject; multiple examples of self-evaluation were found in this strand.

+- 1 Student infrequently plans, self-corrects, monitors, sets goals, and reflects in this subject; only one example of self-evaluation was found in this strand. - M Evidence of planning, self-correction, task-monitoring, goal-setting, and reflection was not found in this strand.